Vantiq/vantiq-sdk-java/docs/api.md

 ### Returns

-The `authenticate` method calls `handler.onSuccess` with a Boolean body indicating if the authentication was successful.
-Upon any failure, including invalid credentials, `handler.onError` is called.
-In the case of invalid credentials, `handler.onError` is called and the HTTP status code is *401*.
+The `authenticate` method returns a Boolean body indicating if the authentication was successful.

 ### Example